 - Bedsores.
 Also called pressure ulcers, bedsores occur when skin is in contact with a surface for an extended period of time.
 Typically, this occurs when a person lies in bed without moving for hours upon hours, which is a sign of neglect.
 These wounds are not only painful, but can become severely infected and cause septic shock or death.

 - Medication mistakes.
 A majority of those in nursing homes require medication in order to stay healthy.
-Rushed or distracted staff members can accidently give the wrong medication or dose to a patient and ultimately cause her death.
+Rushed or distracted staff members can accidentally give the wrong medication or dose to a patient and ultimately cause her death.

 We Can Seek Justice for Your Loved One